jiangmiao/advancer-abbreviation/README.md

     copy ftplugin-examples/* to ~/.vim/ftplugin

-    There are 5 examples include c, cpp, javascript, php, ruby The abbreviates supported in example are
+    There are 5 examples include c, cpp, javascript, php, ruby The abbreviation supported in example are

         c          : for std main #i #ii cpp        : for std main